 In New Zealand, wheat production peaked in 1969 (456 640 tonnes).
 The total yield for 1993 was 219 414 tonnes.
 This represents 0.043% of the world’s production for that year.

 The figures for wheat production in New Zealand do not represent the total quantity of wheat used in New Zealand, however, as we have rarely reached self-sufficiency.

 Wheat for use in bread making has been imported primarily from Australia to ensure sufficient quantity for New Zealanders’ use.
 This has been common since the early 1930s.
 The quantity imported has ranged from none to over 250 000 tonnes per year.

 Today, wheat is of major significance to New Zealand’s food industry, being used in a wide range of baking goods, from breads and biscuits to food thickeners.
 Wheat grain and milling by-products are also used as stock feed.

-Over the years, scientists have imporved the wheat plant to produce higher hyield and to improve the quality of the final products.
+Over the years, scientists have improved the wheat plant to produce higher hield and to improve the quality of the final products.
 As a result there are many different types of wheat.

 Overall, harvests now produce better bread baking wheat.
 Humans have come a long way from eating raw grain.